1. What are connectors of contrast?

-Connectors of contrast or contrasting conjunctions are phrases used to highlight differences between ideas.
+Connectors of contrast or contrasting conjunctions highlight differences between ideas in sentences.
 They signal that the information following the connector contradicts what has come before.

-Below is a list of common words that help introduce contraductory statements.
+Below is a list of common words that help introduce contradictory statements.

 The table below summarises different contrast connectors, their usage, and example sentences to help you understand how to use them correctly.